p0oBYI7KVVKI7/mavm/README.md

 This command is for creating buttons that allow you to execute another command (or commands if they are between --> []) when clicked.
 When selected and when deselected.
 The parameters ""command_click",-command_to_execute_on_click-", ""command4selection",-command_to_execute_on_selection- and ""command4no_selection",-command_to_execute_on_deselection- are optional.

 {"teleport":[-location_of_file_to_teleport]}
 The teleport command teleports you to another menu or a video.
 If you want to teleport to more than one video, place the locations you want to teleport to inside the brackets, in order.
-The first item listed is the first item you are teleported to, and the last item is the last item you are teleported to.
+The first item listed is the first item you teleport to, and the last item is the final item you teleport to.
+If you use it to teleport to a video, you can (optionally) specify the part of the video to which you teleport using ["-hour:minutes:seconds-","-hour:minutes:seconds-"], where the first value is the starting point and the second value is the ending point.
+For example...
+Usage: {"teleport":["video.mkv", ["00:00:05.5000","00:00:30.0000"]]} Here, only seconds 5.5 to 30 are played, and yes, you have to include the full number of zeros and decimal places even if you're not using minutes and hours.
+If the hours are more than 99 (unlikely), just use "-100:minutes:seconds-" (replacing 100 with the hours).
+I hope this clarifies that hours can have as many digits as you need, but they cannot be less than 2.
+If it's one hour, use 01; if it's 10, use 10; and if it's 100, use 100.

 {"video":[-create/edit-,-id_of_video_to_create_or_edit-, "coordinates", -start_x_coordinate-, -start_y_coordinate-, -end_x_coordinate-, -end_y_coordinate-, "video_path",-video_location_within_container-]}
 This command allows you to place videos within a menu that will start automatically when the menu is accessed.
 It won't wait for the video to finish before executing the next command; it will execute both simultaneously.